Cracko298/ISZ-UE4-Console-Modding-Guide/README.md

 - Use the codes provided below to enhance, cheat/hack, or debug Ice Station Z 2021.

 # Normal Cheat(s)/Command(s):
-- set walkspeed number - *set a walkspeed rate*
+- set walkspeed "number" - *set a walkspeed rate*
-- set flyspeed number - *set a flyingspeed rate*
+- set flyspeed "number" - *set a flyingspeed rate*
-- set runspeed number - *set a runningspeed rate*
+- set runspeed "number" - *set a runningspeed rate*
 - walk - *resets player to walking state*
-- open level name - *opens a level without needing to navigate the menu*
+- open "level name" - *opens a level without needing to navigate the menu*
 - fly - *allows the current player to fly*
 - ghost - *allows the current player to walk through objects*
-- t.maxfps number - *allows the game to break the 60fps barrier when VSync is turned off*
+- t.maxfps "number" - *allows the game to break the 60fps barrier when VSync is turned off*
 - r.VSync 0 - *turns off VSync, allowing you to max out your fps with the "t.maxfps number command*
 - god - *the current player will take no damage at all and has infinite gasoline*
-- slomo number - *allows the user to slow down or speed up the game (normal game speed is 1)*
+- slomo "number" - *allows the user to slow down or speed up the game (normal game speed is 1)*
 - playersonly - *freeze all players and AI*
 - r.TranslucentSortPolicy 0 - *better camera axis spinning*
 - r.VSyncEditor 0 - *disables VSync for camera/editor*
-- r.Fog number - *1 enables the fog, 0 disables the fog*
+- r.Fog "number" - *1 enables the fog, 0 disables the fog*

 # Networking Cheat(s)/Command(s):
 - disconnect - *disconnect everyone from a server/game online*